sagemath/sagewiki_to_gh-2022-10-10/education5.md

 === Chris Davis ===
  * Organize and polish the cryptography labs that I used this past year.
 A preliminary writeup is [[http://math.uci.edu/~davis/Fall2012Labs.pdf|here]] and preliminary code is [[http://math.uci.edu/~davis/Fall2012Code.sage|here]].
+ * Learn how others use Sage in education.
+For example, I've seen a Sage Notebook Worksheet that included instructions between the text cells; I did not know this was possible, and would like to learn how to produce such a worksheet myself.

 === Martin Flashman ===
   *Work on a project for visualizing functions using mapping diagrams (aka dynagraphs) for a teaching resource on the subject for beginning algebra through calculus using SAGE.